emreokanbaskaya1/fundamentals-of-C-sharp/README.md

-# 🎯 C# Programming – From Beginner to Advanced (Udemy Course Notes & Projects)

-This repository contains my personal notes, exercises, and projects developed while following the [Udemy course: "Sıfırdan İleri Seviye C# Programlama"](https://www.udemy.com/course/sifirdan-ileri-seviye-csharp-programlama/), which translates to *"C# Programming from Scratch to Advanced"*.

-The course is designed for anyone who wants to enter the world of software development and learn how to build real-world applications using C# and .NET technologies.

----

-## 📚 What This Repository Includes

-- Basic syntax and tools: variables, data types, conditionals, loops, arrays
-- Functions, methods, and object-oriented programming (OOP)
-- File operations (reading, writing, directory creation)
-- SQL and Access database integration
-- CRUD operations (Create, Read, Update, Delete)
-- LINQ queries and data filtering
-- Entity Framework (ORM)
-- Real-world projects: Hospital Automation, School Management System
-- Multi-layer architecture (N-Tier architecture) project development

----

-## 🧠 What You Will Learn

-- Understanding the fundamentals of the C# language
-- Using Visual Studio and .NET tools effectively
-- Writing object-oriented programs using classes, methods, and inheritance
-- Performing SQL operations: Select, Insert, Update, Delete
-- Creating automation systems and inventory management apps
-- Designing and developing projects with layered architecture
-- Integrating 2D game frameworks and working with data files
-- Using Datasets, DataTables, and Access/SQL Server in real applications

-## ⚙️ Requirements

-- Windows operating system
-- Visual Studio 2017 or later installed
-- .NET Framework 4.7 or higher
-- No prior programming knowledge required — just the willingness to learn

----

-## 👨‍💻 Who This Course Is For

-- Beginners stepping into the programming world
-- Developers wanting to refresh their C# and .NET skills
-- Students aiming to understand OOP and database-driven app development
-- Anyone wanting to build real-life software projects with modern tools

----

-## 📌 Purpose of This Repository

-This repository serves as:

-- A record of my learning process
-- A reference for other learners following the same course
-- A way to practice and reinforce my skills through hands-on projects

----

-## 📜 License & Credits

-This repository is intended for **educational purposes only**.
-All course content is based on the [original Udemy course](https://www.udemy.com/course/sifirdan-ileri-seviye-csharp-programlama/).

----

-Feel free to clone, fork, or suggest improvements if you’re on the same journey 🚀
+🎯 C# Programming – From Beginner to Advanced
+Notes, Exercises & Projects from Udemy Course: "Sıfırdan İleri Seviye C# Programlama" 📌 Purpose of This Repository
+This repository is a personal learning archive created as I progress through the Udemy course "Sıfırdan İleri Seviye C# Programlama" (C# Programming from Scratch to Advanced).

+🧩 Every single line of code has been written manually — no copy-paste from the course or external sources.

+🧠 The purpose is to reinforce concepts by practice, not just to follow along.

+📘 It serves as a reference for myself and a guide for others who may be taking the same course.

+🛠️ Includes improvements, customizations, and my own solutions beyond what's taught in the videos.

+📚 What This Repository Includes
+✅ Basic syntax and tools: variables, data types, conditionals, loops, arrays

+✅ Functions, methods, and object-oriented programming (OOP)

+✅ File operations: read/write files, folder management

+✅ Database integration with SQL and MS Access

+✅ CRUD operations: Create, Read, Update, Delete

+✅ LINQ for data querying and filtering

+✅ Entity Framework (EF) and Object-Relational Mapping (ORM)

+✅ Real-world projects: Hospital Automation, School Management System

+✅ Multi-layer (N-Tier) architecture implementation

+🧠 What You Will Learn
+Solid understanding of C# language fundamentals

+Mastery of Visual Studio and .NET development tools

+Writing clean, modular code using object-oriented programming

+Building database-driven applications with SQL and Access

+Creating real-world desktop automation and inventory systems

+Structuring projects with multi-layered architecture

+Working with Datasets, DataTables, and game frameworks

+⚙️ Requirements
+Windows OS

+Visual Studio 2017 or later

+.NET Framework 4.7+

+No prior coding knowledge needed — just motivation to learn and build

+👨‍💻 Who This Course Is For
+Beginners taking their first steps into programming

+Developers looking to refresh their C#/.NET knowledge

+Students wanting hands-on OOP and database project experience

+Anyone curious to build real-life applications from scratch

+📜 License & Credits
+This repository is for educational and personal development purposes only.
+All concepts are based on the original Udemy course.
+Suggestions, forks, and collaboration are welcome 🚀